Algarve: Medieval period

-When the Moors conquered Lagos in 716, it was renamed Zawaia.
-Faro, which the Christian residents had called Santa Maria, was renamed Faraon, which means "settlement of the knights".
+When the Moors conquered Lagos in 716, it was renamed Zawala or Zawaia (lakes or wells).
+Faro, which the Christian residents had called Santa Maria, was renamed Faaron, from هَارُون, named after a local Muslim chieftain.
 Due to the conquest of the Iberian Peninsula, the region was called Gharb Al-Andalus: Gharb means "the west", while al-Andalus is the Arabic name for the Iberian Peninsula.
 As the westernmost region to be conquered by the Moors, the coveted lands of the Algarve, in this corner of Europe, became for a while the end goal of the Muslim Empire's expansionist policy.
 With the advent of Moorish rule in the eighth century, Faro, called Ossonoba by then, retained its status as the most important town in the southwest corner of the Iberian Peninsula.
 In the 9th century, after a revolt led by Yahia Ben Bakr who was succeeded in office by his son, Bakr Ben Yahia, it became the capital of a short-lived autonomous princedom and was fortified with a ring of defensive walls.
 At this time, in the 10th century, the name Santa Maria began to be used instead of Ossonoba.
 By the 11th century, the town was known as Santa Maria Ibn Harun.
 During the Moorish era (9-12th century), Silves was a major stronghold, and the town prospered greatly as the capital of the region.
 In the mid-13th century, during the Reconquista, the Kingdom of Portugal took over the region in a series of successful military campaigns against the Moors.
 Al-Gharb became the Kingdom of Algarve, and the non-assimilated Muslim Moors who didn't flee the region would be expelled in 1496 not only in the Algarve but in all of Portugal.
 As the southernmost region to be conquered by the Portuguese, the coveted territory had become for a while the end goal of the Kingdom of Portugal's expansionist policy known as Reconquista and by itself one of the reasons behind the foundation of Portugal.
 There were subsequent Moorish attempts to recapture the region, without success.